Cycling is an excellent form of recreation and exercise that can work for you throughout your entire life.

 A step-through that is low and swooping makes it easy for cyclists of all weights and heights to mount and dismount.

-The Murtisol Women’s Hybrid Bike features 26-inch wheels and lightweight aluminum frame.
+The Murtisol Women’s Hybrid Comfort Bike features 26-inch wheels and a lightweight frame made out of aluminum.

 Just like a good hybrid bike, it gives you the best that a commuter bike and a mountain bike have to offer.